 College of Idaho students, staff, faculty, and visitors are encouraged to use the restroom that is labeled with the gender with which they identify.
-Gender-inclusive restrooms are located in the McCain Student Union top floor, on the southwest side of Hendren Hall (behind the Business Office entrance), on the lower floor of the library, and in all residence halls.
+Gender-inclusive restrooms are located in the McCain Student Center, top floor, on the southwest side of Hendren Hall (behind the Business Office entrance), on the lower floor of the library, in Blatchley Hall (main floor), in the Boone Science Building and in all residence halls.
 These restrooms are designated as safe spaces for people of all gender identities and expressions.